lpod/lpod-python/doc/level1-fields-and-forms.rst

 Document fields
 ---------------

-Document fields are (according to the ODF vocabulary) "can display information about the current document or about a specific part of the current document".
+According to the ODF vocabulary, document fields are text fields that "can display information about the current document or about a specific part of the current document".

 This definition could be extended knowing that some so-called document fields may host contents that are not really informations about the document.

 The kind of document field is selected using the mandatory ``content`` argument.

 The whole set of allowed document fields is described in the section 6.2 of the ODF 1.1 specification.
-Some of them are introduced here with their associated properties.
+Some of them are introduced below with their associated properties.

 Date fields